 - 1. Discover, list and appraise - 2.
 Determine exemption and special use requests - 3.
 Organize periodic reappraisals - 4.
-Notify taxpayers, taxing units and the public about matters that affect property values
+Notify taxpayers, taxing units and the public about matters that affect property values of the Appraisal District.
+The Appraisal District uses the services of Pritchard & Abbott, Inc. for its data processing of all appraisal records.

-Crane County Appraisal District is a small office consisting of the Chief Appraiser, Secretary and one part time employee.
-The District employs the services of Pritchard & Abbott, Inc., an appraisal consulting firm, to appraise all real estate, minerals, industrial plants, pipelines, industrial personal property and utilities within the boundaries of the appraisal district.
-The District uses the services of Pritchard & Abbott, Inc. for its data processing of all appraisal records.
+Crane County Appraisal District employs a Chief Appraiser and 2 full time employees.
+The Appraisal District employs the services of Pritchard & Abbott, Inc., an appraisal consulting firm, to appraise all real estate and Thomas Y. Pickett to appraise all minerals, industrial plants, pipelines, industrial personal property and utilities within the boundaries

-The 2022 certified tax roll for Crane County indicates a total of 34,144 parcels.
+The 2023 certified tax roll for Crane County indicates a total of 35,016 parcels.
 The breakdown of these parcels is as follows:

-1. Residential 1,585
+1. Residential 1,632

-2. Mobile homes 341
+2. Mobile homes 348

-3. Vacant lots 554
+3. Vacant lots 571

-4. Vacant acreage 1,877
+4. Vacant acreage 1,804

-5. Rural Improvements 1,093
+5. Rural Improvements 1,117

-6. Commercial 279
+6. Commercial 276

-7. Minerals 23,160
+7. Minerals 23,434

-8. Utilities 1,068
+8. Utilities 993

-9. Personal property 400
+9. Personal property 413

-10. Exempt 3787
+10. Exempt 4,428

-Total 34,144
+Total 35,016